 The tiny seaside destination of Provincetown is located just 90 minutes away from Boston.
 At the tip of Cape Cod, it’s accessible by road or plane, but the most convenient mode of transportation is taking the ferry.

 As most visitors will come in and out of Boston, the most enjoyable and practical route is to take the 90-minute fast ferry, which costs about $60 roundtrip.

-Although most people will remember from history class that Plymouth Rock was where the Pilgrims settled in 1620, it was actually Provincetown where the Pilgrims first landed before later going onto Plymouth and creating the first English settlement.
+Although most people will remember from history class that Plymouth Rock was where the Pilgrims settled in 1620, it was actually Provincetown where the Pilgrims first landed before later going to Plymouth and creating the first English settlement.

 Better known as P-town, this summer resort town has the most visitors from the middle of June through September.
-Winter months are cold and windy, and the city is extremely quiet during the offseason.
+Winter months are cold and windy, and the city is extremely quiet during the off-season.

 During the summer months, you’ll see the streets packed with visitors from all over the east coast and other parts of the country.
-There are plenty of things to keep you busy on a weekend trip to P-town but some of the highlights include the sand dunes, biking trails, beaches, art galleries, fine dining, nightlife plus the historical monuments and museums.
+There are plenty of things to keep you busy on a weekend trip to P-town but some of the highlights include the sand dunes, biking trails, beaches, art galleries, fine dining, nightlife plus historical monuments and museums.